moq-wg/moq-transport/draft-ietf-moq-transport.md

 and start sending on a new one, with the same Subscribe ID.
 Publishers MUST NOT skip Objects otherwise.
 Because there is no explicit Group ID, publishers MUST send Objects with the 'End of Group' status to indicate the end of the Group.
+The 'Delivery Timeout' field is not present for this (0x1) mode.

+Latest In Order (0x2): Objects that have not exceeded the 'Delivery Timeout' ({{delivery-timeout}}) SHOULD be delivered in order.
+Objects can be delivered via OBJECT_STREAM, OBJECT_DATAGRAM, or STREAM_HEADER_GROUP streams, but MUST NOT change the delivery preference during a subscription.

-Latest (0x2): Objects from the most recent Group SHOULD be delivered first, in ascending Object ID order when possible, unless indicated otherwise by an Object's 'Object Send Order' or another mechanism.
+Latest (0x3): Objects from the most recent Group SHOULD be delivered first, in ascending Object ID order when possible, unless indicated otherwise by an Object's 'Object Send Order' or another mechanism.
 Objects MAY be delivered via OBJECT_STREAM, OBJECT_DATAGRAM, or STREAM_HEADER_GROUP streams, but MUST NOT change the delivery preference during a subscription.

-A subscriber MUST NOT make two simultaneous 'Latest' subscriptions for the same Track.
+A subscriber MUST NOT make two simultaneous subscriptions of type 'Latest In Order' or 'Latest' for the same Track, because both could be delivered by the same Track Alias and they would compete for bandwidth and other resources.
+When bandwidth is sufficient, a 'Latest In Order' and 'Latest' subscription would be delivering the same Objects, because Objects would be sent as soon as the publisher or relay received them.

+### Delivery Timeout {#delivery-timeout}

+The semantics of the timeout depend on the forwarding preference ({{object-message-formats}}) of the track:

+    - If the Object Forwarding Preference is `Datagram`, once the specified number of milliseconds has passed since the Object was received via this subscription, the relay SHOULD NOT forward it.
+    - If the Object Forwarding Preference is `Object`, once the specified number of milliseconds has passed since the Object was fully received for this subscription, the relay SHOULD NOT open a new stream to send the Object in question, and SHOULD reset an existing stream if it is open.
+    - If the Object Forwarding Preference is `Group`, once the specified number of milliseconds has passed since the final Object of the Group was fully received for this subscription, the relay SHOULD NOT open a new stream for the group, and SHOULD reset an existing stream if it is open.

 ### SUBSCRIBE Format